-WDN Moves $2 Million Since Pandemic Started
+WDN Moves $2 Million Start of Pandemic

 We know that these are frightening times.
 We’ve all been worrying about the health and safety of those we love and the communities we hold dear.
 In the face of that fear, our network has stepped up to the moment.